Recession of 1958: Causes

-Consequences
+Effects

 Durable goods manufactures and the lumber, mining, and textile industries were three of the industries that were hit the hardest.
 Due to a severe drop in unfulfilled orders for durable goods and a decreasing demand for commodities and other materials, the recession of 1958 forced over five million people out of work.

 In the United States, unemployment rose but there was little to no decline in personal income.
 Overall, employment decreased by 6.2%, resulting in 2 million job losses and 1.3 million people drawing unemployment insurance.
 Unemployment was highest in industrial areas in the Northeast and Midwest and in mining areas in Pennsylvania, West Virginia and the West.
 Michigan suffered the most of any state with an unemployment rate of 11%, as Detroit maintained a record high of 20%.
 In large part, this was a result of a 47% decline in automobile production.
 When unemployment rates rose beyond 5.1 million in January 1958, they were higher than at any point since 1941.

 Price and costs

 The effect on prices and costs was an apparent paradox, as prices continued to rise while production and employment were declining.
-In past recessions, prices tended to fall during recessionary conditions, but this time they went up apart from raw materials.
+In past recessions, prices tended to fall during recessionary conditions, but this time they went up, apart from raw materials.
 The U.S. consumer prices rose 2.7% from 1957 to 1958, and after a pause, they continued to push up until November 1959.
 Wholesale prices rose 1.6% from 1957 to 1959.
 The continued upward creep of prices became a cause of concern among many well-known economists analyzing the economy, such as Arthur F. Burns.